Paquita Sabrafen: Famous works

 Over the last decades she has divided her time between Australia and Spain.
 She has travelled extensively throughout the world.
 Most of her paintings are made in her studio in the village of La Mancha, in an atmosphere of peace and tranquility.

 In La Mancha she lived with her husband Joaquin in an historic 300 year old Spanish mansion, which she restored to its former glory.
 The mansion is situated in a mountainous region, looking out over mountains and a river flowing beneath.
 The restored La Mancha Villa served as a home, studio and Gallery/Museum where tourists can see the works of Paquita Sabrafen.

+Death

+Sabrafen died in Sydney, Australia on 22 January 2009, at the age of 77.

 Galleries

-Sabrafen’s paintings are in the collections of numerous prestigious National Art Museums worldwide:
+Sabrafen's paintings are in the collections of numerous prestigious National Art Museums worldwide: